Vladimir Kuznetsov (politician): Career

 He held a variety of military, academic, political, and diplomatic positions, while returning for continuing studies.

-From 1973-1976, he served in the Pacific Fleet of the Soviet Army.
+From 1973-1976, he served in the Pacific Fleet of the Soviet Navy.
 He was a member of the CPSU and a party activist.

 From 1976 to 1981, he was a student of the Moscow State Institute of International Relations of the Ministry of Foreign Affairs of the Soviet Union.

 From 1981 to 1982, he was a researcher at the Electron Research Institute in Moscow.

 From 1982 to 1983, he was a lecturer at the Moscow Power Engineering College of the Ministry of Energy.
 In 1983, he became a senior researcher at the Vladivostok Branch of the Institute for Economic Research of the Far Eastern Branch of the Academy of Sciences.

-From 1983 to 1987, he was a postgraduate student at the Institute of World Economy and International Relations of the USSR Academy of Sciences.
+From 1983 to 1987, he was a postgraduate student specialised in international economics at the Institute of World Economy and International Relations of the USSR Academy of Sciences.

 From 1987 to 1990, he was a researcher, and the deputy director of the Institute of Economic and International Problems of Ocean Development of the Far Eastern Branch of the USSR Academy of Sciences.

 From 1990 to 1991, he was the Chairman of the executive committee of the Primorsky Regional Council of People's Deputies.

-On 8 October 1991, Kuznestov became the first Governor (Head) of Primorksy Krai.
-He left office on 23 May 1993.
+On 8 October 1991, Kuznestov became the first Governor (Head) of Primorsky Krai.
+As a young liberal economist, he came up with a "Greater Vladivostok" blueprint for the development of the region, which failed due to lack of funds and political support.
+He resigned on 23 May 1993 after being offered a diplomatic post by Kremlin.

 Between 1993 and 1997, Kuznetsov was the Consul General of Russia in San Francisco.

 In 1995, Kuznetsov unsuccessfully ran for the State Duma on the federal list from the Beer Lovers Party.

 In 2002, Kuznestov ran for the State Duma, but was not elected.

 From 2002 to 2007, he was a professor of the Far Eastern State University.

-From 2007 to 2011, Kuznetsov was an Aadvisor to the President of Chuvashia.
+From 2007 to 2011, Kuznetsov was an advisor to the President of Chuvashia.